 Introduction

-The word essential seems to be popping up everywhere these days. , in its simplest form, it means something we can’t live without and protein is definitely one of those things.
-Protein occupies pride of place on a long list of nutrients that are essential to our health (essential fatty acids, essential amino acids, etc.).
-Once consumed, it is broken down into other essential working parts, and in concert with others, helps the body build and repair most of the essential components that keep us running smoothly every day.
+The word seems to be popping up everywhere these days. , in its simplest form, it means something we can’t live without and protein is definitely one of those things.
+Protein occupies pride of place on a long list of nutrients that are to our health ( fatty acids, amino acids, etc.).
+Once consumed, it is broken down into other working parts, and in concert with others, helps the body build and repair most of the components that keep us running smoothly every day.

 Proteins play an important part in every cell membrane in the body.
 Your hair, skin, and nails would start to look quite shabby without adequate protein in your diet.
 Your muscle tissue would begin to decline without adequate protein intake.
 And in actual fact, bone contains quite a bit of protein in the rubbery inner structure and bone marrow.
 The hemoglobin in your red blood cells is a protein that carries oxygen to all parts of your body and lipoproteins are particles in your plasma which ferry cholesterol to where it’s needed in the body.
 Want to reach for the phone?
 In order to move the muscles required to complete this task, your nerve cells send messages back and forth to each other in the form of neurotransmitters which are made from building blocks of…you guessed it…proteins.